English FA Chairman Clarke Apologises For coloured Remark - UrduPoint

 Clarke was giving evidence to the House of Commons Digital, Culture, Media and Sport committee (DCMS) on the future of English football.

-Clarke also described being gay as a "life choice" when quizzed over the lack of openly gay male players in England.
+Clarke also described being gay as a "life choice" when quizzed over the lack of openly gay male players in England and said that young girls were often put off playing the game because they did not want to be hit hard by footballs.

 In a statement the FA staid: "Greg Clarke is deeply apologetic for the language he used to reference members of the ethnic minority community during the select committee hearing today.